There are websites for finding excellent hotels, wonderful restaurants, and great physicians.

 During the past year, Avvo has emerged as the premier site for selecting an attorney.

-Avvo, short for avvocato (Italian for attorney), is gaining not only in popularity but in usefulness.
+Short for avvocato (Italian for attorney), the website is gaining not only in popularity but in usefulness.

 Professional and Knowledgeable Law Firm